ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Fake gains don’t build muscle.
 - Real gains require real effort.

-AI can play the role of the trainer only when it enforces challenge, not when it collapses it.
-Reflective prompting **re-establishes the conditions for a workable ZPD** and prevents premature collapse of the experienced challenge (while the structural \|D-C\| relation remains pre-existing), reactivating the internal musculature that AI otherwise atrophies.
+AI can play the role of the trainer only when it enforces challenge, not when it bypasses it. **Reflective prompting re-establishes field viability by maintaining experienced mismatch in a workable range, preventing premature bypass.** It reactivates the internal musculature that default AI use otherwise atrophies.

 ---